 The Agricultural designation on Schedule 'A1' of this Plan applies to Specialty Crop Areas and areas where Class 1, 2 and 3 soils under the Canada Land Inventory Soil Capability for Agriculture predominate.
-These prime agricultural areas shall be protected for the long term primarily for farming and agriculturally related uses.
+These prime agricultural areas shall be regarded as the Agricultural System for the Township of Ramara, protected for the long term primarily for farming and agriculturally related uses.